moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 ### Setting Application Rate Limits

 Rate Limit configuration within the application will be slightly more difficult.
 At present these limits are configured within the Rails app, some of which have an API but not all of them.
-We need support from product / backend engineers to make modifications to the GitLab application to support passing in rate limiting configuration.
+Going forward, we should enforce that all limits are configured and managed in the same way, whether that be through an API, or configuration files.
+Implementing [the framework](../rate_limiting/#framework-to-define-and-enforce-limits) outlined in the Next Rate Limiting Architecture design document will help us set this direction.

 ### Publishing Rate Limits

 One advantage of having all rate limits declared in YAML is a centralised source of truth for limits that are imposed on requests to GitLab.com.
-This YAML can be parsed then then published to our documentation or handbook, allowing for greater transparency for our users.
+This YAML can be parsed then published to our documentation or handbook, allowing for greater transparency for our users.
 An added bonus is that any changes to the service would automatically update our documentation, and save manual updates needing to be published.

 ### Confidential Rate Limits